tomexou/jQuery-SwapImage/README.md

 # jQuery-SwapImage v5.11.6
 jQuery plugin module for swapping image(s)

-See the "index.html" to demo and get the usage.
+See the "index.html" to demo and get the tutorials.

 # Usage